-Acquisition of this land took place in several purchases between 1978 and 1987.
+Acquisition of this land took place in several purchases between 1978 and 1998.
+Schaeffer Road divides the preserve—land on the east was obtained primarily for flood water detention and land on the west for preservation of open space.
 Due to the land's suitability for flood control, the Metropolitan Water Reclamation District assisted with some of the acquisition.

 Public access and restoration projects have been ongoing since the 1980s.
 Completed in 2020, the most recent improvements are the addition of 1.7 miles of trails, seven new boardwalks, two scenic overlooks, and 30 additional parking spaces.
 An existing 0.5-mile trail segment in a flood-prone area was relocated to higher ground.
 Restoration efforts included 19 acres of new wetland, 60 acres of new prairie and savanna, 1,000 native trees and shrubs, and a massive expansion of the reservoir.
 Valued at $9.6 million, these improvements were completed at no cost to the Lake County Forest Preserves, thanks to an intergovernmental agreement with the Metropolitan Water Reclamation District of Greater Chicago and the Village of Buffalo Grove.

 We’ve completed several flood management, wetland mitigation and recreational trail projects with varying organizations and jurisdictions.
 A collaboration with the Lake County Department of Transportation occurred in the western 62 acres of the preserve.
 A wetland mitigation bank was created by returning former farm fields to a natural condition through the removal of drain tiles and the rehydration of wetlands that once occurred here.